EPCCed/2024-11-04-archer2-intro-develop/_episodes/01-connecting.md

 ## Connecting using SSH

-The ARCHER2 login address is
+The login address for the full 23-cabinet ARCHER2 system is

 ```
 login.archer2.ac.uk